BUSINESS ADMINISTRATION A.A.S.

 TRANSFER INFORMATION

-Students should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
-Early consultation to plan the most appropriate course sequence will optimize transferability.
+Students planning on transferring to a four-year institution to further their education should contact their academic advisor or transfer counselor in the Centers for Student Engagement and Academic Advisement for information well in advance.
+Early consultation to develop a transfer plan is in the student’s best interest in optimum transferability.

 ONLINE LEARNING